EchterAlsFake/EPorner_API/README.md

 ```

 > [!NOTE]
-> XVideos API can also be used from the command line.
-Do: xvideos_api -h to see the options
+> EPorner API can also be used from the command line.
+Do: eporner_api -h to see the options

 # Changelog
 See [Changelog](https://github.com/EchterAlsFake/EPorner_API/blob/master/README/Changelog.md) for more details.